bitwes/GodotEditorHandles/ideas.md

 # TODO
 * Draw a line from the center of the EditorRect to the parent?
-* You can implement min/max sizes and positions in code.
-It would be nice if the mouse honored those instead of the dragging just stopping.
-Not sure if it is possible to keep the mouse at the same location if the resize/movement doesn't change any values.
 * rotation handles would be cool
-* when resizing sides, undo should contain a size and position value, otherwise undo doesn't undo the move.
 * Do I need to honor the currently selected editor mode (move, resize, rotate, scale, etc)?
 * Change cursor when dragging?
 * Handle scaling is affected by node scale.
 It should not be.
-* Can push around nodes when resizing sizes past an enforced minimum.

 # Handle drawing resource